system76/docs/_articles/password.md

 ### Change the encryption passphrase

+This can be done in the operating system or in the recovery mode/partition.

-For changing the LUKS passphrase use this command to list the drives and partitions first:
+First list the drives and partitions with this command:

 ```
 lsblk